We may receive compensation when you click on links to products from our partners.

 As you can imagine, contracting can quickly become a pretty dangerous role if you don’t know what you’re doing.
 The changes you make to someone’s property, if carried out incorrectly, could cause harm to anyone who spends time inside the building.
 So, you’re going to need a license to operate at all.
 This is why it’s absolutely essential that you take an online course for contractor licensing.
 This will give you the qualifications you need to get started.

 There are opportunities within the sector for unskilled workers right through to highly qualified and skilled workers with all levels of experience.

-If you are looking for work, it is natural to panic and fire out a hundred job applications in your first week as a Graduate.
+If you are looking for work, it is natural to panic and send out a hundred job applications in your first week as a Graduate.
 However, while you may feel that you are covering more bases by doing this, it can pay to be more selective with your job application process.
-You may thing that that more jobs you apply for the more chance there is of success but this isn’t necessarily true.
+You may think that the more jobs you apply for the more chance there is of success but this isn’t necessarily true.
 Applying for fewer roles allows you to spend more time on each application and therefore gives you a greater chance of standing out from the crowd.